relensing: Reconstructing the mass profile of galaxy clusters from gravitational lensing: Mock distributions: simple models

 For the 2NIS we focus on the comparison between blind reconstructions and those for which the input potential $\psi^{(0)}$ or initial guess contains some previous information about the lens.
 We want to keep this initial guess as simple as possible, so that we cannot interfere in excess, imposing many assumptions about the lens.
 For that reason, as it has been shown in \cite{bradac2005reco}, fitting a NIE to the multiply image systems provides a good enough estimation of $\psi^{(0)}$ to start working with.
+Depending on the complexity of the cluster, or its morphological properties, it may be convenient to use a combination of NIE as the initial guess.
 The deflection potential of such NIE is defined by making the transformation

 into \eqref{eq: potential nis}, which accounts for the introduction of the ellipticity $e$ and the rotation $\varphi$ of the semi major axis with respect to the horizontal, and measured counterclockwise.
-For the fitting we have constrained $0\leq e\leq 0.25$, so the profile does not get distorted into a peanut shaped one as it is discussed in e.g. \cite{pseudoellipticalnfw2002}.
+For the fitting we have constrained $0\leq e\leq 0.25$, so the profile does not get distorted into a peanut shaped one, as it is discussed in e.g. \cite{pseudoellipticalnfw2002}.
 Here we have let $\theta_0=0.2\,arcmin$ fixed.
-Therefore, for the 2NIS besides the blind reconstruction we consider a NIE as initial guess, whose parameters are given in Tab. \ref{tab: 2nis - nie}.
+Therefore, for the 2NIS, besides the blind reconstruction we consider a NIE as the initial guess.

-In Fig. \ref{fig: 2nis convergence} we can see the eight reconstruction took into account.
+In Fig. \ref{fig: 2nis convergence} we can see the eight reconstructions taken into account.
 The upper row shows the blind reconstructions (reconstructions $(1)-(4)$), whereas the middle row shows the reconstruction carried out under the same conditions except that the initial guess is given by the NIE (reconstructions $(5)-(8)$).
 The lower panel shows the true profile.

 The 2NIS is characterized by two prominent peaks or main deflectors, which are effectively recovered in all reconstructions.
 Therefore, the initial guess is not relevant in this matter.
 In terms of the blind reconstructions, we can see that they struggle to recover the distribution beyond the inner region.
 It is expected for reconstructions $(1)$ and $(3)$, which only use strong lensing, as we saw for the NIS.
 In contrast, reconstructions $(2)$ and $(4)$, which also use weak lensing show an improvement in $\Delta_{r}\kappa$ of about $10\%-20\%$ towards the outskirts, as it is depicted in Fig. \ref{fig: 2nis convergence comp} (upper row).
 Within most of the inner region $\kappa$ shows a relative difference $|\Delta_{r}|\kappa<0.1$, with few peaks that fall into $0.1 \,(10\%)\leq|\Delta_r\kappa|<0.2\,(20\%)$.